XPRIZE/GLEXP-Team-KitkitSchool/README.md

 - Please make sure there is enough storage on the device.
 - Most of the APKs will not show up in the android (default) launcher.

+# Questions?

+Do you have questions about the code, content or data?
+Please reach out to the [Global Learning XPRIZE Community](http://community.xprize.org/learning).